What are Equity Investments, and How Do They Work?

 Example of an Equity Investment: Champion Homes

 Grand Champion Homes is a company that manufactures, distributes, and markets emergency home structures.
-Along with fulfilling government contracts worldwide, the company struggles to meet the ballooning demand from consumers seeking to buy Grand Champion Homes as secondary and primary dwellings.
+Along with fulfilling government contracts worldwide, the company struggles to meet the growing demand from consumers seeking to purchase Grand Champion Homes as both secondary and primary dwellings.

 This company has been in business for five years and has done four rounds of venture capital funding [1].
-However, it needs significant capital to take advantage of a 10x increase in demand for its structures.
+However, it requires significant capital to capitalize on a 10x increase in demand for its structures.
 So, instead of going public on the major stock exchanges, Grand Champion made shares available to investors through a private equity (PE) firm because its founders believe they need the added guidance that a private equity firm provides.

 The private equity firm typically buys a controlling interest in the company.
-Then, it sells its ownership shares to limited partners (LP), such as institutional investors, family offices, funds of funds, foundations, etc.[2].
-However, retail investors can buy publicly traded stock through some private equity investment platforms.
+Then, it sells its ownership shares to limited partners (LPs), such as institutional investors, family offices, funds of funds, and foundations.[2].
+However, retail investors can purchase publicly traded stocks through certain private equity investment platforms.
 Regardless of how or where investors buy Grand Champion stock, they get proportional ownership of the company's net assets.
 This shareholder equity entitles them to a proportionate share of earnings and any increase in value.
-Also, the shareholder's potential losses end with their total money invested, not liabilities assumed by Grand Champion.
+Additionally, the shareholders' potential losses are limited to their total investment, not the liabilities assumed by Grand Champion.

 With the new pool of capital, Grand Champion can execute its expansion plans and settle old debt.
 The private equity firm will cash out its interest at a specified time (3 to 4 years).
 Private equity investors typically stay with the deal until then.
-But if the company had chosen to offer its shares through the stock market, public investors would be free to buy or sell anytime.
+However, if the company had chosen to offer its shares on the stock market, public investors would be free to buy or sell at any time.

 Why should I consider equities?